Skip to Main Content

 Overview

-UCSF is dedicated to delivering the most advanced treatment options for acute myeloid leukemia (AML) with care and compassion.
-All patients begin with an extensive evaluation, including a special chromosome analysis called cytogenetic testing.
-The results can reveal important information that helps us determine the best course of treatment.
-Typically, patients receive two rounds of chemotherapy and, in some cases, a stem cell transplant.
+UCSF is dedicated to delivering the most advanced treatment options for AML with care and compassion.
+All patients begin with an extensive evaluation, which includes a chromosomal examination called cytogenetic testing.
+This analysis can reveal information that helps us determine the best course of treatment.
+Patients typically receive two rounds of chemotherapy and, in some cases, a stem cell transplant.

 We are dedicated to discovering better treatments for AML through research.
-Interested patients may have the option to participate in clinical trials of potential new therapies.
+Interested patients may have opportunities to participate in clinical trials for acute myeloid leukemia treatment.
+Learn more about the process and benefits of participating in a clinical trial.

 Awards & recognition